pywbem/pywbem/docs/development.rst

 The prerequisite operating system packages for installing and running pywbem are also needed for development, and can be found in section :ref:`Prerequisite operating system packages for install`.

+This section is just for information.
+These packages will be installed as part of the steps described in :ref:`Setting up the development environment`.

 +--------------------------+--------------------+----------------------+-------+
 | Op.system / Distribution | Package name       | Version requirements | Notes |